Skip to main content

 Define each step

-For each step, choose a timeframe and the condition you want — for example, Step 1: Weekly 2U in force.
+For each step, choose a timeframe and the conditions you want — for example, Step 1: Weekly 2U in force.
 Step 2: Daily 1 candle.
 The builder lets you chain as many steps as you need.
+Click Apply MTA to run the analysis.

 3